Marques : MG

-The 1960s heralded front wheel drive and advanced engineering – and buyers love it, as the success of
+The 1960s heralded front-wheel drive and advanced engineering – and buyers loved it, as the success of

 MG within BMC started off slowly – we saw the final flowering of the T-Series Midget concept with the launch of the TF in 1954, while the Y-Type was replaced by the ZA Magnette (an example of Nuffield, not BMC, badge engineering).
 If it looked like MG was playing safe, it’s fair to say that these cars were the calm before the storm…

 Austin-Healey production joined MG in Abingdon, and the company’s new A35-based Sprite was badge-engineered into the MG Midget in 1961.
-It seemed apt to name this small sportscar after the original cars – like its predecessors, it was well-priced, fun to drive, and took a basic set of components, and turned them into something special.
+It seemed apt to name this small sportscar after the original cars – like its predecessors, it was well-priced, fun to drive and turned a basic set of components into something special.

 The big news came in 1962, though.
 For many, the sheer beauty of the MGA would never be topped, but the MGB of 1962 came pretty damned close.
-Originally introduced to satisfy customer demand for a more modern and comfortable sports car, the MGA was powered by a 1.8-litre version of the BMC B-Series engine, and like the Midget, used a number of components off the shelf – but the end result was pretty special.
+Originally introduced to satisfy customer demand for a more modern and comfortable sports car, the MGB was powered by a 1.8-litre version of the BMC B-Series engine and, like the Midget, used a number of components off the shelf – but the end result was pretty special.

-Exports continued to grow, as did the MG range – by the mid-Sixties, not only were the MGB and Midget sportscars on offer, but badge engineered versions of the BMC 1100 and Farina saloons were on sale, making this possibly the most comprehensive MG range since the Thirties.
-With sales ballooning nicely, the MGB roadster was joined by the GT version with its Pininfarina styled roof in 1965 – a poor man’s Aston Martin if ever there was one.
+Exports continued to grow, as did the MG range – by the mid-1960s, not only were the MGB and Midget sports cars on offer, but badge-engineered versions of the BMC 1100 and Farina saloons were on sale, making this possibly the most comprehensive MG range since the Thirties.
+With sales ballooning nicely, the MGB roadster was joined by the GT version with its Pininfarina-styled roof in 1965 – a poor man’s Aston Martin if ever there was one.
 After that, the car received a C-Series engine to become the short-lived MGC – an underwhelming car that never realised its early promise.

 Into the Leyland era

-However, when it came to producing a replacement for the MGB, no resources were forthcoming from BL management, as the company’s sportscar needs would be handled by the new ‘corporate’ car that would later emerge as the TR7.
-One good thing that came from the BL tie-up was the arrival of the MGB GT V8 – a Rover powered road-burner that arrived just as the 1973/74 fuel crisis was at its height.
-It lasted only three years.
+However, when it came to producing a replacement for the MGB, no resources were forthcoming from BL management, as the company’s sports car needs would be handled by the new ‘corporate’ car that would later emerge as the TR7.
+One good thing that came from the BL tie-up was the arrival of the MGB GT V8 – a Rover-powered road-burner that arrived just as the 1973/74 fuel crisis was at its height.
+Sadly, it lasted only three years.

 However, the rationalisation came to nought – Abingdon was closed in 1980, taking the MGB and the Midget with it, and the marque went into abeyance for the first time since the war.
-The reason the doors were closed on Abingdon was because BL’s management, headed by Sir Michael Edwardes, knew the company needed to contract in order to survive, justifying the action by claiming that currency fluctuations had made selling cars in the USA a loss-making exercise.
-It was a short term view…
+The reason the doors were closed on Abingdon was because BL’s management, headed by Sir Michael Edwardes, knew the company needed to contract in order to survive, justifying the action by claiming that currency fluctuations had made selling cars in the USA a loss-making exercise – that was a short-term view…

-BL was canny enough not to sell the MG name to Aston Martin’s Alan Curtis after beign made a generous offer, though, and in 1982, introduced the Octagon bedecked Metro – complete with appealing pepper-pot alloy wheels, red seatbelts, and a livelier A-Plus engine.
-Although the Metro and subsequent Maestro and Montego weren’t the sportscars that MG enthusiasts clearly wanted, they kept the marque alive during tough times, and sold well.
+BL was canny enough not to sell the MG name to Aston Martin’s Alan Curtis after he made a generous offer, though, and in 1982, introduced the Octagon-bedecked Metro – complete with appealing pepper-pot alloy wheels, red seatbelts, and a livelier A-Plus engine.
+Although the Metro and subsequent Maestro and Montego weren’t the sportscars that MG enthusiasts clearly wanted, they kept the marque alive during tough times and sold well.

 The final curtain?

-That duly appeared in the form of the MGF in 1995 – and in true MG spirit, it used a great number of off-the-shelf parts (mainly Metro and Rover 200), and clothed it in a pretty body to produce an accessible and likeable new sportscar.
-The future briefly looked good for MG – BMW had bought the company in 1994, and money was pouring in… however, arrangement lasted a mere six years, and once the Germans pulled out, MG was left on its own.
+That duly appeared in the form of the MGF in 1995 – and, in true MG spirit, it used a great number of off-the-shelf parts (mainly Metro and Rover 200), and clothed it in a pretty body to produce an accessible and likeable new sports car.
+The future briefly looked good for MG – BMW had bought the company in 1994, and money was pouring in… However, that arrangement lasted a mere six years and, once the Germans pulled out, MG was left on its own.

 The MG name was then passed to warmed over (and surprisingly capable) versions of the Rover 25, 45 and 75 ranges, as well as the roadster – now known as the MG TF.
 These formed the bedrock of the MG Rover range until its fall into administration in 2005.

-However, the name lived on to survive the beginning of another new chapter – bought by the Chinese manufacturer Nanjing Automobile Corporation and then SAIC.
+However, the name lived on to survive the beginning of another new chapter – bought by the Chinese manufacturer Nanjing Automobile Corporation and then SAIC Motor.
 What would Cecil Kimber have thought of that?